-Ryan Van Olst focuses his practice on a wide variety of trademark and unfair competition issues, including federal litigation, Trademark Trial and Appeal Board (TTAB) proceedings, and trademark investigation and enforcement.
-He regularly counsels clients on strategies associated with adoption, use, registration and enforcement of their trademarks.
+Ryan Van Olst focuses his practice on a wide variety of trademark and unfair competition matters.
+These include federal litigation, Trademark Trial and Appeal Board (TTAB) proceedings, prosecution, investigation, and enforcement.
+He routinely counsels clients on strategies associated with adoption, use, registration, and enforcement of their trademarks – both domestically and internationally.